glowsplint/resume-ranker/README.md

 You will need to comment/uncomment certain lines in the vue.config.js file, located at `./vue-frontend/vue.config.js`.
 This will allow us to toggle between hot-reloading from the Vue development server while in development, to the built files in the `./vue-frontend/dist` directory in production.

 Heroku is connected to GitHub.
-Simply `git push origin master` and Heroku will deploy from the latest version of the `master` branch.
+Simply `git push origin master` and manually deploy from the Heroku GUI.
+Heroku will deploy from the latest version of the `master` branch.

 ### Heroku configurations